 The exhibition takes its title from the 1988 Leonard Cohen song of the same name.
 Both artists are previous winners of the Golden Fleece Award, Hallahan in 2018 and Vidal in 2019.

-The exhibition runs 5th - 18th December, Monday - Friday 10 - 5pm, Saturday 12 - 5pm, pending Covid-19 restrictions.
+The exhibition runs until 18th December and is open Monday - Friday 10am - 5pm, Saturday 12 - 5pm.
 Follow The Complex on Instagram and Facebook for opening hour updates and online content related to the exhibition.

 Paul Hallahan is an artist whose work is primarily based in painting, sculpture and video.
 Interests within his work expand into many areas but commonly focus on how we as a species relate and interact with nature, taking art as a form or by-product of nature and our civilization.
 In 2019 he presented his first solo exhibition with Berlin Opticians Gallery titled Tone as is.
 He has exhibited widely over the past ten years and in 2018 he won the Golden Fleece Award.
 In recent years he had solo exhibitions at the Roscommon Arts Centre, Royal Hibernian Academy, and The Lab (Dublin).
 In 2019 he was part of a two-person exhibition with artist Lee Welch in the Lexicon Gallery Dublin, and also Garter Lane Gallery Waterford, Sternview Gallery Cork, Platform Arts Belfast.
 His work is part of the collections of The Irish Arts Council, DLR County Council, Industrial Development Agency Ireland (IDA), Trinity College Dublin, The Office of Public Works (OPW), Waterford City Collection and numerous private collections.

 Hallahan is represented by Berlin Opticians Gallery